hashicorp/terraform-provider-kubernetes/website/docs/d/persistent_volume_claim_v1.html.markdown

 #### Arguments

-* `name` - (Optional) Name of the persistent volume claim, must be unique.
+* `name` - (Required) Name of the persistent volume claim, must be unique.
 Cannot be updated.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names)
 * `namespace` - (Optional) Namespace defines the space within which name of the persistent volume claim must be unique.

 #### Attributes